trufflesuite/truffle/packages/truffle-core/docs/getting_started/build.md

 # Default Builder

 Truffle comes standard with a default build system which is meant to be easy to use.
-It's not suitable for every project however, and you may choose to use other build systems to package your frontend.
+It's not suitable for every project, and you may choose to use other build systems to package your application.
 See the [advanced build processes](/advanced/build_processes) section for more details.
+Note that the default builder is targeted towards web applications, but it can be easily swapped out for another build process that works better for command line tools and libraries.

 # Features

 The default builder comes with a few standard niceties meant to get you started quickly:

 * Automatic bootstrapping of your application within the browser, importing your compiled contract artifacts, deployed contract information and Ethereum client configuration automatically.
-* Inclusion of recommended dependencies, including [bluebird](http://bluebirdjs.com/docs/getting-started.html) Promises, [web3](https://github.com/ethereum/web3.js/tree/master), and [Ether Pudding](https://github.com/ConsenSys/ether-pudding).
+* Inclusion of recommended dependencies, including [web3](https://github.com/ethereum/web3.js/tree/master) and [Ether Pudding](https://github.com/ConsenSys/ether-pudding).
 * Support for ES6 and JSX built-in.
 * SASS support for manageable CSS.
 * And UglifyJS support for creating minified versions of your Javascript assets.